gvwilson/thirdbit/src/fiction/cloudherd/index.md

 One of the soldiers wept quietly, without shame.
-It was as solemn a moment as she could remember, which is why her heart sank when they rounded the corner on the path home and saw the *tralpa* standing in front of the gate with a dayglass lantern at his feet, his frizzy hair combed and tied back, and his scarf of office folded precisely into place for once.
+It was as solemn a moment as she could remember, which is why her heart sank when they rounded the corner on the path home and saw the tralpa standing in front of the gate with a dayglass lantern at his feet, his frizzy hair combed and tied back, and his scarf of office folded precisely into place for once.

-In one hand he held a thick book.
-Its edges glowed with a soft yellow light.
+In one hand he held a thick book, its edges glowing with a soft yellow light.
 It was one of the few spells the scholar-candidate could cast reliably, and he used it every chance he could.